vadik-el/kansofy-trade/USAGE_GUIDE.md

     print(f"Missing clauses: {result['missing_clauses']}")
 ```

-## Claude Desktop Integration
+## AI Platform Integration

-### Basic Commands
+### Works With Any MCP Client

-When using Claude Desktop with Kansofy-Trade:
+**Claude Desktop**, **Microsoft Copilot**, or **any MCP-compatible platform**:

 ```
 User: "Upload the invoice on my desktop"
-Claude: I'll upload that invoice for you.
+AI Assistant: I'll upload that invoice for you.
-[Uses upload_document tool]
+[Engine extracts with Docling - no AI needed]

 User: "Find all contracts with arbitration clauses"
-Claude: I'll search for contracts containing arbitration clauses.
+AI Assistant: I'll search for contracts containing arbitration clauses.
-[Uses search_documents with "contract AND arbitration"]
+[Engine uses SQL search - deterministic results]

 User: "Are there any duplicates of this document?"
 Claude: Let me check for duplicates of this document.